 This season runs from June to July.
 The season is marked by a hot and humid climate.
-Rainfall can be expected during this season since the clouds from the Bay of Bengal which causes Monsoon rain in Nepal starts arriving in Nepal’s sky during this season.
+Rainfall can be expected during this season since the clouds from the Bay of Bengal which causes Monsoon rain in Nepal start arriving in Nepal’s sky during this season.
 The sky is visible most of the time, except during the occasional rainfall.
 A lot of activities can be pursued during this season, including but not limited to trekking and sightseeing.
 Trekking in the rainshadow zone is popular during this season.
-Rainshadow zone means the zone which does not receive rainfall caused by the Monsoon clouds.
-For that reason, the Upper Mustang trek and Upper Dolpo trek along with other short treks like Langtang trek, Poon Hill trek, Kathmandu valley trek, among others, are possible during this season.
+The rainshadow zone is the zone that does not receive rainfall caused by the Monsoon clouds.
+For that reason, the Upper Mustang trek and Upper Dolpo trek along with other short treks like Langtang trek, Poon Hill trek, and Kathmandu Valley trek, among others, are possible during this season.
 Short hikes around Kathmandu and Pokhara are also common during this season.

 Activities and Seasons Favoring Them

 After explaining the seasons in Nepal, now I will familiarize you with the kinds of activities that you can pursue during different seasons.
 Please note that not all activities are fit for all seasons.
 So, it is ultimately your interest that decides your time on the trip to Nepal.